Trees for Communities

 About the Project

 This online tree plantation project aims to contribute to the restoration and preservation of an ecosystem that was similarly disrupted.
 Its purpose extends towards enhancing local biodiversity, particularly birds and mammals.
-The project also intends to establish a sustainable environment for the community residing in the campus area.

 Tree Species